- £26,682 to £43,032 Per year

 As frontline police officers you will be the face of the constabulary supporting local communities, building relationships, and combating crime.
 It is a vital role and one that makes a tangible difference to the communities in which we serve.

-It's a demanding and fast paced environment, but one that is incredibly rewarding for those looking to make a real difference.
+It's a demanding and fast-paced environment, but one that is incredibly rewarding for those looking to make a real difference.
 From providing community reassurance to making arrests, our officers are supporting the community 24 hours a day 365 days a year.
+You must be prepared to work a shift pattern, including nightshifts, work long hours, which will fall on Bank Holidays, Christmas, New Year and all Bank Holidays.

 We are looking for dedicated and enthusiastic people with a passion for serving the community and keeping the public safe.
 Our officers provide a vital frontline service for our community and visitors to County Durham and Darlington.